Looking for a contract plan on a Samsung Galaxy S9, S9+ or S8?

 There are plenty of ways to get your hands on one - you can buy it straight from Samsung and get a SIM-only deal, for instance.
 The best way to spread the cost out, however, is to take out a contract plan from a mobile network.

-Samsung's latest flagship phone, the Galaxy S8, hit the shops in April 2017.
-It was a substantial improvement on its predecessor, coming with a massive screen, a new AI, and more processing power than ever.
+Samsung's latest flagship phone, the Galaxy S9, is a substantial improvement on its predecessor, coming with a massive screen, a new AI, and more processing power than ever.

-Samsung's eighth generation handset looks impressive right off the bat, sporting a smooth (and very tough) glass case.
+Samsung's ninth generation handset looks impressive right off the bat, sporting a smooth (and very tough) glass case.
 The display reaches almost right to the edges, curving sleekly down at the sides.
-You’ll find it in either black, grey, or a sparkly arctic silver.
+You’ll find it in either black, blue, or funky lilac.